Bobbie D. Bagley

-Sarah Marchant, AICP joined the Mayor’s Cabinet in June 2014 as the Director of Community Development.
+Sarah Marchant, AICP jhas been the Director of Community Development since June, 2014 which consists of six departments, including Building Safety, Code Enforcement, Planning and Zoning, Transportation, Urban Programs, Waterways, and various commissions, boards and programs.
 In this position, she is responsible for the budget and leadership of the Community Development Division which consists of five departments, including Building Safety, Code Enforcement, Planning and Zoning, Transportation and Parking, Urban Programs, and various commissions, boards and programs.
 Prior to Nashua she served as the Community Development Director and Zoning Administrator for Amherst, NH, and the Town Planner and GIS Coordinator for the Town of Milford.

 Sarah was elected President of the Northern New England Chapter of the American Planning Association (NECAPA) representing NH, VT and ME, in the fall of 2105 after serving as the NECAPA Legislative Liaison for one year.
 She also serves on the Executive Committee of the New Hampshire Planners Association (NHPA) as the NH Legislative Liaison, after serving as President from 2010-2014.
 She holds a BA from the University of New Hampshire and an MA from the University of Connecticut.

 Patricia “Tricia” Piecuch served the City of Nashua as Deputy City Clerk since January 2008 and was appointed City Clerk in July 2015.
 She is responsible for overseeing that the City Clerk’s Office is efficiently meeting all statutory obligations in respect to elections, licenses, preservation and management of all vital records occurring within the city, as well as maintaining most of the City’s important records and those of the Board of Aldermen.